v-wjrong/imrrong_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorController.md

 # Description

 This is a Spring MVC controller class specifically designed to handle error page requests.
 The class is named ErrorController and is mapped to the "/error" path via the @RequestMapping annotation.
-It contains two GET request handling methods: error404 for processing 404 errors at the "/error/404" path, and error500 for processing 500 errors at the "/error/500" path.
+It contains two GET request handling methods: error404 handles 404 errors at the path "/error/404", and error500 handles 500 errors at the path "/error/500".
 Both methods return a view string named "error", indicating the use of the same error page template.
 This class provides basic HTTP error handling functionality but does not include specific error handling logic or custom error messages.

 # Class Summary